highcharts/highcharts/docs/chart-and-series-types/treegraph-chart.md

 ### Options

-For an overview over the options for the treemap, see the [API](https://api.highcharts.com/highcharts/plotOptions.treemap).
+For an overview over the options for the treegraph, see the [API](https://api.highcharts.com/highcharts/plotOptions.treegraph).